Deploying bundled applications

 Heroku

 When you deploy to Heroku, Bundler will be run automatically as long as a Gemfile is present.
-If you check in your Gemfile.lock, Heroku will run`bundle install --deployment`
+If you check in your Gemfile.lock, Heroku will run`bundle install --deployment`.
+If you want to exclude certain groups using the --without option, you need to use `heroku config`.

 $ heroku config:add BUNDLE_WITHOUT="test development" --app app_name